great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Responding to validation results
 ----------------------------------------

-You deployed a Validation Operator at a particular point in your data pipeline.
+A :ref:`Validation Operator<validation_operators_and_actions>` is deployed at a particular point in your data pipeline.

 A new batch of data arrives and the operator validates it against an expectation suite (see the previous step).

-The actions of the operator store the validation result, add an HTML view of the result to the Data Docs website, and fire a configurable notification (by default, Slack).
+The :ref:`actions<actions>` of the operator store the validation result, add an HTML view of the result to the Data Docs website, and fire a configurable notification (by default, Slack).

 If the data meets all the expectations in the suite, no action is required.
 This is the beauty of automated testing.
 No team members have to be interrupted.